Generative AI pricing: 3 major considerations + an AI glossary

 Mel-spectrogram: A representation of an audio signal that is used in speech recognition.

-Model: A mathematical representation of a system.
+Model: A representation of a system in a mathematical form.

 Normalization: A process of transforming data so that it has a mean of 0 and a standard deviation of 1.